lukasmaiwald/CV/CV.md

 ## Educational history:

+- current: apprenticeship with the City of Munich as an IT specialist with a focus on Systems integration
 - 9/2021: Completed 1st Bavarian teaching state exam in Augsburg (Grade 2.72)
 - 6/2015: Completed German A levels in Wertingen (Grade 2.4)